Tools and Resources

 - Cloud Computing Security - Cloud computing security, including Software as a Service (SaaS), makes use of the cloud computing infrastructure to deliver one application to many users, regardless of their location.
 Cloud storage of files can expedite collaboration and sharing of information, however users need to be aware that CSU, Chico explicitly forbids the storage of University Level 1 Protected Information and restricts the storage of Level 2 Private Information.

-- Information Security Training.
-CSU, Chico provides Information Security Awareness online and on-campus training materials designed to provide staff and faculty with the knowledge they need to secure information resources.
+- Information Security Awareness and Training- CSU, Chico provides Information Security Awareness online and on-campus training materials designed to provide staff and faculty with the knowledge they need to secure information resources.

 - Mobile Device Security.
 Do's and don'ts to keep your mobile devices and the data stored on them secure against hacking and other security issues.